 How It Compares With Jardiance, Farxiga, Ozempic, and Metformin

-Invokana is not the same as Jardiance, although both are SGLT2 inhibitors.
+Invokana is not the same as Jardiance, although both medicines belong to the SGLT2 inhibitor class.
 Invokana contains canagliflozin.
 Jardiance contains empagliflozin.
 Farxiga contains dapagliflozin.
-These medicines share a broad mechanism, but each has its own label, approved uses, cautions, and dosing rules.
+They share a broad mechanism, but each medicine has its own approved uses, cautions, dosing rules, and label details.

 | Medicine or Class | How It Relates | Key Distinction |